zacnider/fhevm-example-basic-simplecounter/README.md

 ---

-## 📋 Overview
+## 📚 Overview

 @title EntropyCounter
-@notice Counter using EntropyOracle for encrypted randomness
+@notice Counter using encrypted randomness for encrypted randomness
-@dev Example demonstrating EntropyOracle integration: using entropy for counter increments This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy for counter increments
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
 - How to use encrypted entropy in FHE operations
 - How to combine entropy with encrypted values
 - Entropy-based counter increments

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Initialize counter with an encrypted value
 @param encryptedValue Encrypted initial value (euint64)